Get your free new digital city guide here!

 As of 30 March, the powers that be have prohibited travel to municipalities outside the place of official temporary or permanent residence, with exceptions of needing to get to work, caring for someone in need or accessing food or medical care otherwise not available in their own municipality of residence.
-These measures were taken after many people apparently mistook self-isolation and the quarantine as freedom for holiday making and a trip to the most popular of Slovene tourist destinations.
+These measures were taken after many people apparently mistook self-isolation and the quarantine as freedom for holiday makers and a trip to the most popular of Slovene tourist destinations.

-What is still up and running?
+What is up and running again?

 People stuck at home have proven to find all sorts of activities, creative engagements and projects to rebel against loneliness, compulsive cleaning or other results of anxieties related to these crazy times of quarantine.
 Now is the time for watching movies, playing games and supporting local businesses.